BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-persistent-identifiers.md

 ## How do we redirect to a user friendly web page or application?

 The API handles content negotiation for different RDF (resource description framework) formats and uses [rdflib](https://github.com/RDFLib/rdflib) for serialisation.
+The representation type requested by the client can be indicated by file type extension in the url, with text/html as the default, thus:

+ - `.html` or no extension will return text/html

+ - `.nt` will return n-triples

+ - etc for other machine readable formats .rdf, .ttl, .json , .xml

 If the content type of text/html is requested then the API checks for existence of a `foaf:homepage` predicate in the graph, and redirects to the url in the object of that triple if one is found.
 If a ``foaf:homepage`` predicate is not found then the API uses Jinja2 HTML templates to display all known triples for that concept within the http://data.bgs.ac.uk site.